Aritra

 Aritra (Bengali: অরিত্র) or Aritro is a masculine South Asian name mostly common among people of Bengali origin in India and Bangladesh.
 The name generally means "one who shows the right path" or "navigator".
-The meaning derives from a earlier usage meaning "helmsman" or "one who steers a sailboat".
+The meaning derives from an earlier usage meaning "helmsman" or "one who steers a sailboat".
 Some other sources claim its meaning as "one who kills enemies".

 A variant of this name, Aritraa is a less frequent feminine name also found among Bengalis.

 Notable people with the name include: